-a) Services:

-- Extractions (including surgical). - Other minor surgical procedures.

-b) Limitations:

-- A separate, additional charge for alveoloplasty done in conjunction with surgical removal of teeth is not covered. - Surgery on larger lesions or malignant lesions is not considered minor surgery. - Brush biopsy is covered up to two times in any benefit year.
-Benefits are limited to the sample collection and do not include coverage for pathology (lab) services.
+- a) Services: - Extractions (including surgical). - Other minor surgical procedures. - b) Limitations: - A separate, additional charge for alveoloplasty done in conjunction with surgical removal of teeth is not covered. - Surgery on larger lesions or malignant lesions is not considered minor surgery. - Brush biopsy is covered once every 6 months, and up to two times in any benefit year.
+Benefits are limited to the sample collection and do not include coverage for pathology (lab) services. - A separate charge for post-operative care done within 30 days following oral surgery is not covered.
+Post-operative care within 30 days is included in the surgery charge.